Table of Contents

 Unleashing the Thunder: The Raw Power of the Rodman Cannon at Fort Jefferson

 On the third level of the fort, you will find one of the six 15-inch Rodman smoothbore cannons designed to fire 450-pound projectiles a distance of 3-miles.
-They mount this Rodman cannon on a reproduction cage in 2010.
+They mounted this Rodman cannon on a reproduction cage in 2010.

 The Incarceration of Dr. Samuel Mudd: Exploring the Story of a Famous Prisoner at Fort Jefferson